eigs/EVSL/README.md

  ```
  with `CUDA_HOME` and `EVSL_CUDA_SM` (the default is 60) set properly.
  All the test drivers in `TESTS` should work on GPUs with the exception of `Fortran/LapPLanN_MatFree.f90` that requires
  writing CUDA fortran kernels (with PGI CUDA Fortran).
-It should be clear from these drivers that how the user needs
+It should be clear from these drivers how the user needs
  to handle the GPU memory for the matrices and vectors that are given to EVSL solvers.

 -----------------------------------------------------------------------